Himalia (moon)

+Discovery and naming

 Discovery

 Himalia was discovered by Charles Dillon Perrine at the Lick Observatory on 3 December 1904 in photographs taken with the 36-inch Crossley reflecting telescope which he had recently rebuilt.
-Himalia is Jupiter's most easily observed small satellite; though Amalthea is brighter, its proximity to the planet's brilliant disk makes it a far more difficult object to view.

-Name
+Naming

-Himalia is named after the nymph Himalia, who bore three sons of Zeus (the Greek equivalent of Jupiter).
+The moon is named after the nymph Himalia, who bore three sons of Zeus (the Greek equivalent of Jupiter).
 The moon did not receive its present name until 1975; before then, it was simply known as Jupiter VI or Jupiter Satellite VI, although calls for a full name appeared shortly after its and Elara's discovery.
 A.C.D.
 Crommelin wrote in 1905:

 Unfortunately the numeration of Jupiter's satellites is now in precisely the same confusion as that of Saturn's system was before the numbers were abandoned and names substituted.
 A similar course would seem to be advisable here; the designation V for the inner satellite [Amalthea] was tolerated for a time, as it was considered to be in a class by itself; but it has now got companions, so that this subterfuge disappears.
 The substitution of names for numerals is certainly more poetic.

 The moon was sometimes called Hestia, after the Greek goddess, from 1955 to 1975.